utils package

 max_avg_degree (with average degree <=)

 :param : :param and diameter <= max_hops).: :param max_avg_degree: Maximum average degree of the graph. :type max_avg_degree: float, optional :param max_hops: Maximum diameter of the graph.
-Defaults to 8. :type max_hops: int, optional
+Defaults to 8. :type max_hops: int, optional :param coherence: Memory coherence time in seconds used to :type coherence: float, optional :param compute edge fidelities.:

 - Returns: